Dispute with the administration: interim measures

 But if you hire a lawyer, you have to pay his fees.

-Depending on your income and the value of your wealth, you may be able to benefit from legal aid.
+Depending on your income and the value of your wealth, you can apply for legal aid.

 The request shall be dealt with expeditiously in accordance with a procedure contradictory written or oral, before the judge hearing the application for interim measures takes his decision.

-However, the judge hearing the application for interim measures may dismiss the application by order, without debate and without hearing in the following cases:
+However, the judge hearing the application for interim measures may dismiss the application by order, without debate and without hearing in any of the following cases:

-• Query is obviously outside the jurisdiction of the administrative judge (for example, if the challenge of the future decision is to be brought before the court)
+• The request is clearly outside the jurisdiction of the judge hearing applications for interim measures (for example, if the challenge to the future decision is to be brought before the court)

-• Query is obviously inadmissible (e.g. if you request suspension of the execution of an administrative decision)
+• The request is clearly inadmissible (for example, if you request a suspension of the execution of an administrative decision)

-• Query is obviously unfounded (for example, if you do not use any means to demonstrate that the requested action is useful and necessary)
+• The request is clearly ill-founded (for example, if you do not invoke any means to demonstrate that the requested action is useful and necessary).

 Within the framework of the adversarial procedure, the judge hearing the application for interim measures must communicate the application to the administration and to all the persons concerned, so that they can defend themselves.